FujitsuResearch/Stabilizer-Logical-Product-Ansatz/README.md

 Fig.10 can be plotted in the latter part of `/barren_plateau/barren_plateau_cbc2.ipynb` based on the output files from these two codes.

 ## `/SLPA_sample`
-The code in `/commutator` is specifically tailored for the problem addressed in the paper.
+The codes in `/commutator` are specifically tailored for the problem addressed in the paper.
 For a more general and flexible implementation of SLPA suitable for various problems, please refer to `sample.ipynb` in this folder.